 Amanda Newland-Davis

-Amanda is a trained criminologist who currently resides in Virginia.
-She has a BA in Forensic Psychology and a MS in Criminology.
-She began working in Oklahoma after writing her thesis on an unsolved murder case that occurred in Oklahoma City in 1984.
+Amanda is a trained criminologist currently based in Virginia.
+She holds a Bachelor of Science in Forensic Psychology and a Master of Science in Criminology.
+Her work in Oklahoma began after completing her graduate thesis on an unsolved 1984 homicide in Oklahoma City – a project that sparked her long-term commitment to uncovering the truth behind unresolved cases.

-Amanda’s passions include historical cold cases, wrongful convictions, and death penalty advocacy.
-She has written in depth research pieces about the victims of the Lawton Serial Killer and the possible wrongful conviction of death row inmate Richard Glossip.
-Both research pieces can be found on Oklahoma Cold Cases.
+Amanda’s research and advocacy focus on historical cold cases, wrongful convictions, and death penalty reform.
+She has authored in-depth investigative analyses on the victims of the Lawton Serial Killer and the possible wrongful conviction of the death row inmate Richard Glossip – both of which are available through Oklahoma Cold Cases.

-Amanda’s specialties are cases involving sex workers, sex trafficking victims, wrongful convictions, and historical cold cases predating 1970.
+Her areas of specialization include cases involving sex workers, victims of sex trafficking, wrongful convictions, and historical homicides predating 1970.

-She has been featured on local news channels and in The Oklahoman as a source on several cases, the links of which are below.
+Amanda has been featured on multiple local and nationwide news outlets and in The Oklahoman as a source and subject-matter expert for several ongoing and historical investigations.
+Links to those features are provided below.

 Glynn Simmons’ murder conviction was vacated.
 Is it now a cold case? (oklahoman.com)